Updated November 12, 2021

 For many companies, this will be the largest area of cost.
 Here, you look at the gaps in your compliance, and close them with the technologies you need for certification.
 This includes hardware upgrades, like computers and servers, as well as software upgrades, like firewalls and email security programs.

 The third major cost area is time.
-It will take time for management, IT support, and employees to prepare for certification.
+It will take time for management, IT support, and employees to prepare for CMMC.
 With the help of expert consultants, you can drastically cut back on this time.
 But this process still requires involvement from management and IT every step of the way.